User Guide and examples

 Users can deposit [$IOTA](https://x.com/search?q=%24IOTA\&src=cashtag_click), [$USDT](https://x.com/search?q=%24USDT\&src=cashtag_click), and [$ETH](https://x.com/search?q=%24ETH\&src=cashtag_click) as collateral, borrow assets against them, and reinvest those borrowed assets.
 This process can be repeated multiple times, amplifying the potential of the initial capital.
 We call this the "Infinite money loop."

-There are two main participants in the @iolendfi market:
+There are two main participants in the [@iolendfi](https://x.com/iolendfi) market:&#x20;

-The Lender: User who deposits his money for others to borrow.
-The lender receives yield on their deposited assets when it's utilized.
+**The Lender**: User who deposits his money for others to borrow.
+The lender receives yield on their deposited assets when it's utilized.&#x20;

 **The Borrower**: User who borrows money from the lender.
 The borrower pays interest on the borrowed assets until the loan is repaid.